Hyperlipidemia: HMG-CoA reductase inhibitors

 Competitive inhibitors of HMG-CoA reductase, such as lovastatin, atorvastatin, fluvastatin, pravastatin, simvastatin, rosuvastatin, and pitavastatin, inhibit the synthesis of mevalonate, a precursor molecule to cholesterol.
 This medication class is especially effective at decreasing elevated LDL cholesterol.
 Major side effects include elevated transaminases and myopathy.

 Fibric acid derivatives

 Fibric acid derivatives, such as gemfibrozil and fenofibrate, function by increasing the lipolysis in adipose tissue via activation of peroxisome proliferator-activated receptor-α.
 They decrease VLDL – very low density lipoprotein – and LDL in some people.
 Major side effects include rashes, GI upset, myopathy, or increased transaminases.
+Fibrates may be prescribed in conjunction with statins to further reduce cholesterol if monotherapy is not successful; however, the combination of statins and fibrates may increase myopathy.

 Niacin

 Niacin, or vitamin B3 has a mechanism of action that is poorly understood, however it has been shown to decrease LDL cholesterol and triglycerides, and increase HDL cholesterol.
 The most common side effect is flushing secondary to skin vasodilation.
 This effect is mediated by prostaglandins and can be decreased by taking concurrent aspirin.